Jutro idziemy do kina

-Jutro idziemy do kina (English: Tomorrow we are going to the movies) is a 2007 Polish Television movie, directed by Michał Kwieciński.
-It tells a story of three friends, who graduated from high school in May 1938.
-Two of them joined the army, and the third became a student of medicine.
+Jutro idziemy do kina (English: Tomorrow we are going to the movies) is a 2007 Polish television movie, directed by Michał Kwieciński.
+It tells a story of three high school graduates whose lives are changed by World War II (see: Polish September Campaign).

+It won Gold Magnolia Award for Best Television Film at the 14th Shanghai Television Festival in China.

+Synopsis

+Jutro idziemy do kina follows three friends who graduate from high school in May 1938.
+Two of them join the army, and the third becomes a student of medicine.
 After graduation, they frequently meet each other, and in the summer of 1939, when war becomes imminent, they try not to keep themselves too occupied with it.
-Outbreak of World War II (see: Polish September Campaign), changes their world forever.
+However, the outbreak of World War II changes their world forever.

-It won Gold Magnolia Award for Best Television Film at the 14th Shanghai Television Festival in China.